tadhgboyle/tab/README.md

 - Add product variants
 - Create `Cart` model to represent an in-flight order
 - Ability to mark products as final sale/cannot be returned
+- Add returns to user timelines

 ## Issues/Bugs
 - When cashier page refreshed with gift card, ensure it still has balance + update balance in table row
-- Make settings boxes/columns more fluid, so it doesn't look odd when people have subnet of permissions
+- Make settings boxes/columns more fluid, so it doesn't look odd when people have subset of permissions
 - Make seeders only create past entities nothing in the future
-- When don't have permission to view statistics/users/orders from other rotations, still show the dropdown just have it disabled so they can see active rotation
-- Fix user owing (plus modal) to account for gift card returns when calculating owing